uoeIDS/IDS_website/content/policies.en.md

 ### Collaboration policy

 Only work that is clearly assigned as team work should be completed collaboratively.
 Individual assignments must be completed individually, you may not directly share or discuss answers / code with anyone other than the instructors and tutors.
 You are welcome to discuss the problems in general and ask for advice.
+Note that this means that if you are working on an individual assignment using GitHub you must set the repository to private.

 ### Sharing / reusing code